cric96/experiment-2020-jsan-collective-autonomy/README.md

 #### Mobile nodes
 Color information: each mobile node belongs to a zone created by sparse choice (S).
 The color is the same as the leader.
 ##### Healer
-Since experiment #2, we include node capabilities.
-In this case, this node could heal an animal.

 ![](./assets/gui/healer.png)

 ##### Healer in action
-The healer's shape changes when he has a animal target
+The healer's shape changes when he has an animal target.

 ![](./assets/gui/healer-target.png)